 Placement Test Retest Fees

 ACCUPLACER has recently launched The Official ACCUPLACER Study App a web-based app at no charge.
-The app features interactive practice tests in Arithmetic, Elementary Algebra, College-Level Math, Reading Comprehension, and Sentence Skills.
+The app features interactive practice tests in Arithmetic, Quantitative Reasoning, Algebra, and Statistic, and Advanced Algebra Functions, Reading, and Writing (multiple choice).

 The app and helpful printable review is found at www.accuplacer.org.
 Click on the "Information for Students Link".
 The page will guide you to Resources option found on the right hand side of the webpage.
 A printable PDF file is available for all subject areas.